Eonil/Rust140InAppKitCrashTestCases/README.md

 - This DOES NOT occues if the app runs out of Xcode debugger.
   So main reason seems to be the Xcode debugging context.
 It seems it is setting something wrong...
+- Running the app with command-line LLDB DOES NOT cause the issue.
+Ah...